 Unfortunately, many of the injuries require medical care and time off for the employee to regain their health.

-If you have been injured while working and been denied North Carolina workers’ compensation benefits, you can speak with an attorney who understands the process and paperwork and can help you fight for the medical care and wage replacement you need and deserve.
+If you have been injured while working and been denied North Carolina workers’ compensation benefits, you can speak with a Charlotte work injury attorney who understands the process and paperwork and can help you fight for the medical care and wage replacement you need and deserve.